 EmersonWRITES is a free creative writing program for students in Greater Boston public and charter schools, co-sponsored by the Offices of Enrollment/Student Success and the First-Year Writing Program at Emerson College.
 EmersonWRITES is guided by the principle that writing is essential to intellectual engagement, self-representation, and access to opportunity.
 Students in the EmersonWRITES program engage in college-style creative writing classes on campus at Emerson College, where courses are structured to build writing and critical thinking and to guide students toward negotiating a range of writing genres and rhetorical situations.
 EmersonWRITES seeks to foster individual voice and engagement with the world through the written word.

-Christopher Grant is an Associate Director in Enrollment Management at Emerson, focusing on pipeline programming.
-He has worked at Emerson for eight years in Undergraduate Admission and is a co-founder of EmersonWRITES.
+Christopher Grant is an Associate Director in Enrollment Management and the Office of Student Success at Emerson, focusing on pipeline programming, and is a co-founder of EmersonWRITES.
 He has been awarded the New England Association for College Admission Counseling IDEAL (Inclusion, Diversity, Education, Access and Leadership) Award at the NEACAC 2014 Annual Meeting & Conference.

 Christina Daly - Director, Retention and Student Success, Emerson College